Inter-Korean Liaison Office bombing: Concerns about violations of free speech

-On July 17, the Ministry of Unification of Korea officially revoked the permission for the establishment of the "Free North Korea Movement Alliance" and "Daechuan", a group of North Korean defector groups.
+On 17 June, the Ministry of Unification officially revoked the permission for the establishment of the "Free North Korea Movement Alliance" and "Daechuan", a group of North Korean defector groups.
 The government also said that the groups are not in line with the purpose of their establishment, but also endanger the safety of residents in the border areas of Korea and North Korea, and aggravate the tension in the peninsula, which is detrimental to national interests.
-The US government is of the opinion that South Korea is giving in to North Korea's demands and abandoning its dignity as an exemplary democracy.
+The U.S. government is of the opinion that South Korea is giving in to North Korea's demands and abandoning its dignity as an exemplary democracy.

 Subsequent actions

-Korean government draws fire for new law
+Propaganda Prohibition Act Against North Korea

-On December 3, 2020, the ruling United Democratic Party (UDP) sent a draft of the "Propaganda Prohibition Act against North Korea" to the National Assembly of Korea for scrutiny, which covers the prohibition of propaganda shouting through leaflets and loudspeakers against the North Korean side in border areas.
-However, the bill is strongly supported by the Common Republican Party and suppresses the opposition's views, causing dissatisfaction among the opposition parties in Korea.
-U.S. Republican Congressman Chris Smith expressed concern over the implementation of the bill by the South Korean parliament.
+On 3 December 2020, the ruling Democratic Party sent a draft of the Propaganda Prohibition Act Against North Korea to the National Assembly for scrutiny, which covers the prohibition of propaganda shouting through leaflets and loudspeakers against the North Korean side in border areas.
+The bill was strongly supported by the Democratic Party and suppresses the opposition's views, causing dissatisfaction among the opposition parties in South Korea.
+U.S. Republican Party Congressman Chris Smith expressed concern over the implementation of the bill by the National Assembly.
 In response to concerns about infringement of freedom of speech, South Korean Foreign Minister Kang Kyung-wha said in an interview with CNN that freedom of speech is crucial to human rights, but it does not mean that it is unquestionable, but needs to be restricted.

-After the bill was passed on Dec 14, the Fighters for a Free North Korea, a group of defectors, said it would file a lawsuit against the bill for unconstitutionality.
-The American Human Rights Foundation stated that it had sent letters to the National Assembly, the Ministry of Foreign Affairs, the Unification Ministry, the ruling United Democratic Party and the largest opposition party, the People Power Party, before the December 9 debate on the bill, stating that the bill infringes on freedom of speech and is unconstitutional.
+After the bill was passed on 14 December, Fighters for a Free North Korea, a North Korean defector group, said it would file a lawsuit against the bill for unconstitutionality.
+The U.S.-based Human Rights Foundation stated that it had sent letters to the National Assembly, the Ministry of Foreign Affairs, the Ministry of Unification, the ruling Democratic Party and the opposition People Power Party before the 9 December debate on the bill, stating that the bill infringes on freedom of speech and is unconstitutional.
 Human Rights Watch called the bill a misguided strategy to win the favor of Kim Jong Un.
-After the passage of the bill, the Unification Ministry of Korea said that although freedom of speech is provided for in the Korean constitution, the safety of people's lives at the border is more important, and pointed out that the new law only restricts some forms of freedom of speech at a minimum.
+After the passage of the bill, the Ministry of Unification said that although freedom of speech is provided for in the South Korean Constitution, the safety of people's lives at the border is more important, and pointed out that the new law only restricts some forms of freedom of speech at a minimum.